 - A muzzle, as needed (for safety's sake)

-Step 1: Using Tools
+Step 1: Use Tools

 Step 2: Teach a New Association

-Basically, use the same high value treats used for the ''chill out'' exercise.
+Basically, use the same high-value treats used for the ''chill out'' exercise.
 Now, make a smacking noise with your mouth, and deliver the treat.
 Repeat, repeat, repeat.
 You want to do this until your dog automatically looks at you for the treat upon making the smacking sound.
 At this point, congratulations! you have classically conditioned your dog to associate the smacking noise with getting treats.

 Step 3: Add Distractions